starsite/FileMaker-Swift/README.md

 A `let` is a constant, in Swift.

-Set your `host`, `db`, and `auth` values in the AppDelegate, in `applicationWillEnterForeground(_:)`.
+Set your host, db, and auth values in the AppDelegate, in `applicationWillEnterForeground(_:)`.
 For TESTING, you can set these values with string literals.
 For PRODUCTION, you should be fetching these values from elsewhere.
 DO NOT deploy apps with these values visible in code.

 ```swift
 import UIKit